baelen-git/tfc-demo-pvt-emear/readme.md

 7. Show the Run and the State

+8. Add Sentinel and Kick off a new plan

-8. Show the API & Documentation
+9. Show the API & Documentation

+10. Done!